groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/java/_index.en.md

 head_description: "Java API to compare document style & content.
 Compare documents of multiple formats to identify differences."

 ############################# Header ############################
-title: "Compare & check files using Java API"
+title: "Compare and view file differences using Java API"
 description: "Develop Java applications with a highly configurable document comparison library to compare similar document formats, including files, their content, and text style."
 words:
   for: "for"